Login to Honeycomb using SAML/Okta

 Team Owners can require SSO logins for their team via a SAML 2.0 Identity Provider, such as Okta.

-To configure SAML/Okta for use with Honeycomb, you’ll need a few settings from either side (to provide to the other).
+To configure SAML/Okta for use with Honeycomb, you will need to know a few settings from both Honeycomb and your Identity Provider.

 - The Service Provider Issuer

 - The Service Provider encryption cert - OPTIONAL - needed if your Identity Provider is configured to encrypt SAML assertions

 You will need to know the following from your Identity Provider: